Darwin on Trial

-Darwin on Trial is a 1991 book by law professor Phillip E. Johnson disputing certain tenants of Neo-Darwinism and promoting other possible solutions which rejecting pure creation science.
+Darwin on Trial is a 1991 book by law professor Phillip E. Johnson disputing certain tenets of Neo-Darwinism and promoting other possible solutions which rejecting pure creation science.
 Johnson wrote the book with the thesis that evolution could be "tried" like a defendant in court.
 Darwin on Trial became a central text of the intelligent design movement, and Johnson has been described as the "father of ID".

 Contents

 The book begins by recounting Edwards v.
 Aguillard, a US Supreme Court case regarding a Louisiana law requiring that if "evolution-science" is taught in the public schools, the schools must also provide balanced treatment for something called "creation science"; the court deemed the law an "establishment of religion".
 Johnson states that an associated amicus curiae brief by the National Academy of Sciences improperly "defined 'science' in such a way that [it was impossible to] dispute the claims of the scientific establishment" and a rule it proposed against "negative argumentation [eliminated] the possibility that science has not discovered how complex organisms could have developed".
 The book then goes on to give various arguments against evolution.